pykeen/pykeen/docs/source/tutorial/models.rst

-    Internally, the :mod:`class_resolver` library is used to support various alternative parametrization, e.g., the string name of a representation class, the `class` object, or instances of the :class:`~pykeen.nn.Representation` class.
+    Internally, the :mod:`class_resolver` library is used to support various alternative parametrization, e.g., the string name of a representation class, the `class` object, or instances of the :class:`~pykeen.nn.representation.Representation` class.
 You can also register your own classes to the resolver.
-Detailed information can be found in the documentation of the package or :ref:`using_resolvers`
+    Detailed information can be found in the documentation of the package or in the :ref:`using_resolvers` tutorial

 Interaction Function
 --------------------
-An interaction function calculates scalar scores from head, relation and tail representations.
+An interaction function calculates scalar scores from head, relation, and tail representations.
 These scores can be interpreted as the plausibility of a triple, i.e., the higher the score, the more plausible the triple is.
-Good models thus should output high scores for true triples, and low scores for false triples.
+Good models thus should output high scores for true triples and low scores for false triples.

-In PyKEEN, interactions are provided as subclasses of :class:`pykeen.nn.Interaction`, which is a :class:`torch.nn.Module`, i.e., it can hold additional (trainable) parameters, and can also be used outside of PyKEEN.
+In PyKEEN, interactions are provided as subclasses of :class:`~pykeen.nn.Interaction`, which is a :class:`torch.nn.Module`, i.e., it can hold additional (trainable) parameters, and can also be used outside of PyKEEN.
-Its core method is :meth:`pykeen.nn.Interaction.forward`, which receives batches of head, relation and tail representations and calculates the corresponding triple scores.
+Its core method is :meth:`~pykeen.nn.modules.Interaction.forward`, which receives batches of head, relation, and tail representations and calculates the corresponding triple scores.

-As with the representations, interactions passed to :class:`pykeen.models.ERModel` are resolved, this time using :meth:`pykeen.nn.interaction_resolver.make`.
+As with the representations, interactions passed to :class:`~pykeen.models.ERModel` are resolved, this time using :meth:`pykeen.nn.interaction_resolver.make`.
 Hence, we can provide, e.g., strings corresponding to the interaction function instead of an instantiated class.
 Further information can be found at :ref:`using_resolvers`.